asterics/FLipMouse/README.md

 # Hardware and Features

-The FLipMouse uses a [TeensyLC](https://www.pjrc.com/teensy/teensyLC.html) microcontroller (ARM CortexM0+ architecture) as main module.
+The FLipMouse uses aa [Arduino Nano RP2040 Connect](https://docs.arduino.cc/hardware/nano-rp2040-connect) microcontroller (ARM CortexM0+ architecture) as main module.
 Movements of the mouthpiece are measured via FSRs (Force Sensing Resistors), which detect small forces applied to the mouthpiece / joystick.
 The sip/puff actions are detected by a pressure sensor.
 Via two 3.5mm jack plugs, external momentary switches can be connected and desired actions can be assigned.
 An IR-receiver module and a IR-LED allow recording and replay of arbitrary infrared remote control commands.
 Via an add-on module, bluetooth functionalty can be realized (for more information about the bluetooth add-on module please refer to the [FlipMouse Wiki](https://github.com/asterics/FLipMouse/wiki)